 Stormwater Management System Excavation Inspection: The Engineer of Record shall inspect the excavation of the stormwater management system(s) to ensure adequate separation of the stormwater system from ground water.
 This is required for Major Stormwater Permits and highly encouraged for Minor Stormwater Permits.

-Stormwater Management System Inspection: An inspection will be made prior to backfilling of any underground drainage or stormwater conveyance structures and management
+Stormwater Management System Inspection: An inspection will be made prior to backfilling of any underground drainage or stormwater conveyance structures and management.

 The City Engineer may require the submission of periodic inspections and reporting by the Applicant as dictated by site conditions.
 Inspections must be completed by qualified persons approved by the Engineering Division.